gotthardp/python-mercuryapi/README.md

 On Windows, use the pre-compiled binary installer.

 On Linux:
- * Check prerequisites using `apt-get install unzip patch xsltproc gcc libreadline-dev python-dev python-setuptools`,
+ * Check prerequisites using `apt-get install unzip patch xsltproc gcc libreadline-dev`,
  * Then build and install using `pip install python-mercuryapi`.

 Note: The build process will (temporarily) require upto 500MB of free space in `/tmp`.